 Thank you to everyone who made the People Against Distracted Driving event possible.

 PADD® (People Against Distracted Driving) President, Mike Kellenyi was honored to present awards for the Cavanaugh and Fairview 6th grade students for their with this entire school year towards “Kick …The Distracted Driving Habit” campaign held in Fort Smith on April 14, 2016.
-This safety project was sponsored and ran by McCutchen & Sexton – The Law Firm along with the Fort Smith Police, Northwest Arkansas Driving Academy, Dixie Bell Offices and The South West Times.
+This safety project was sponsored and ran by McCutchen Sexton Napurano – The Law Firm along with the Fort Smith Police, Northwest Arkansas Driving Academy, Dixie Bell Offices and The South West Times.
 These 6th graders are our country’s answer to ending death by DUI (of cell phones).
 It is a wonderful tribute to Nikki Kellenyi on the eve of her four year anniversary of being killed by a distracted driver.

 Special thanks to Fairview Principal, Ms. Walter, and Cavanaugh Principal, Mr. Needham, along with their 6th grade teachers and students who participated in this year-long safety project.